The BEST day trip to Dry Tortugas National Park (UPDATED 2025)

 Booking a day trip to Dry Tortugas National Park

-Getting to Dry Tortugas National Park is not really that hard despite the complete isolation!
+Getting to Dry Tortugas National Park is not really that hard, despite the complete isolation!
 There are really three options: hire or hitch a ride on a private boat, book a tour via a seaplane, or book a tour with the official national park ferry, Yankee Freedom.

-If I had unlimited funds and knew someone who would go with me, I would definitely go the private boat route to visit the island.
-Private boats can anchor at Dry Tortugas for up to 14 days and there is definitely more freedom to explore the area at your own pace.
 However, as you imagine, this is the most expensive option, especially since I was solo traveling.
 If you have the money and some friends to split the cost, definitely consider doing a multi-night charter.
 This 3-night charter includes all meals, 2 bedrooms on the boat, and all kinds of equipment provided for you for $$$.
-I want to do this so HIT ME UP SOMEONE so we can travel together and cut costs!
+I want to do this, so HIT ME UP SOMEONE so we can travel together and cut costs!

 **Plus-sized traveler heads-up: There is a maximum weight per passenger is 325lbs.
 This is due to the weight limitations of the aircraft.

-Last but not least is the Yankee Freedom Ferry which is the official national park ferry.
-This is the most affordable option, although still not budget-friendly for some.
-As you can imagine, this is the most popular choice, too!
-This is how I visited Dry Tortugas over the holiday weekend with 174 other people!
-It was absolutely a magical experience and worth every penny I spent!
-Even despite the 7:00 a.m. required check-in time.
-Although you are on the boat for 2.5 hours each way, if you bring a book, the time passes by very quickly.
-There is an excellent breakfast and lunch provided, an amazing crew, and this is the best option that provided the most island time – 4 hours.
+Despite the 7:00 a.m. required check-in time.
+Although you are on the boat for 2.5 hours each way, if you bring a book, the time passes very quickly.
+There is an excellent breakfast and lunch provided, an amazing crew, and this is the best option that provides the most island time – 4 hours.
 They also provide snorkel gear!
-The ticket costs ~$180.00.
-It is slightly more expensive if you are hauling over items for you to camp at Dry Tortugas but I saw them providing carts for taking your stuff to your camp spot which is a nice extra!
+The ticket costs ~$235.
+It is slightly more expensive if you are hauling over items for you to camp at Dry Tortugas, but I saw them providing carts for taking your stuff to your camp spot, which is a nice extra!

 **Traveling Tip: If you experience any kind of motion sickness, take medicine the day before your tour, or at the very least a couple of hours before the afternoon return trip back to Key West.
 I cannot begin to tell you the chaos the poor crew had to deal with on the return trip home.
 Take it as a precaution!